welteki/docs.actuated.dev/docs/faq.md

 On first glance, it seems like this might be due to how most people re-use a runner, and register it to process many jobs.
 It may even be because a bad actor could scan the local network of the runner and attempt to gain access to other systems.
 Actuated and iptables can largely fix both of these issues.

-The challenge we discovered was that the runner requires a token to bootstrap itself, which is valid for 1 hour.
-With the current design of GitHub's self-hosted runner, that would allow anyone who sends a PR to obtain the runner and add malicious runners to your repo or organisation.

 So, can you use a self-hosted runner on a public repo?

-Technically it will work, but please don't do this.
-We hope that the GitHub will consider using short-lived tokens ~30s or limiting a token to only work once.
+Through VM-level isolation, the primary concerns is resolved, because every run is started in an immutable VM.

+> A bad actor could compromise the system or install malware leaving side-effects for future builds.

+The second issue is that a bad actor could use the runner to run network scans or attacks against remote hosts.

+This is a very hard problem to solve because a GitHub Action is a remote code execution (RCE) environment.

+With Actuated, we can restrict builds on public repositories to organisation members only.
+If that's of interest, let us know.

 ## How many builds does a single actuated VM run?